Non-Toxic Cookware: Have Chemicals Been Lurking in Your Food?

 Teflon

-We’ve all heard of Teflon, short for Polytetrafluoroethylene (PTFE).
-We even see the incidence of this synthetic fluorocarbon fluoropolymer in bathroom cleaning products due to its ability to create a slick non-stick surface.
+We’ve all heard of Teflon, which is short for Polytetrafluoroethylene (PTFE).
+We even see the incidence of this synthetic fluorocarbon fluoropolymer in bathroom cleaning products due to its ability to create a slick, non-stick surface.

-Though the benefits of this synthetic compound have been touted over and over again, there’s a rather large elephant in the room that most big companies don’t want you to think about.
+Though the benefits of this synthetic compound have been touted repeatedly, there’s a rather large elephant in the room that most big companies don’t want you to think about.
 The elephant in the room that a lot of people don’t want to think about can be addressed by asking a simple question.

 Here’s the Question: